seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 As maids call medlars, when they laugh alone.
 Romeo, that she were, O, that she were
 An open et caetera, thou a poperin pear!
-Romeo, good night: I’ll to my truckle-bed;
+Romeo, good night: I'll to my truckle-bed;
 This field-bed is too cold for me to sleep:
 Come, shall we go?

 **BENVOLIO**
-Go, then; for ’tis in vain
+Go, then; for 'tis in vain
 To seek him here that means not to be found.

 *Exeunt*

 ### SCENE II.
-Capulet’s orchard.
+Capulet's orchard.

 *Enter ROMEO*